octangroup/git-guidelines/wiki/branching_model.md

 ### **Feature branch**

 Used for specific feature work or improvements.
-Generally branches from, and merges back into, the development branch, using pull requests.
+Generally branches from, and merges back into, the development branch, using pull requests. \
 They should have the following prefix `ft/`

 - `ft/{FEATURE_NAME}`

 ### **Hotfix branch**

 Used to quickly fix a Production branch without interrupting changes in the development branch.
-In a Gitflow-based workflow, changes are usually merged into the production and development branches.
+In a Gitflow-based workflow, changes are usually merged into the production and development branches. \
+They should have the following prefix `ht/`

 - `ht/{BUG_NAME}`